Indira Gandhi National Forest Academy

 The primary mandate of the academy is to impart knowledge and skills to the professional foresters and help them to develop competence for managing the country's forest and wildlife resources on a sustainable basis.
 In the academy training is provided at different levels of seniority in the Indian Forest Service besides training the new entrants to the service.

 History

 The academy was constituted in the year 1987 by renaming the Indian Forest College, which was established in 1938 for training senior forest officers.
+On 25 May 1987, Indian Forest College upgraded to National Forest Academy through a resolution and given a formal name "Indira Gandhi National Forest Academy".
+The Indira Gandhi National Forest Academy (IGNFA) stands as a prestigious institution in India, dedicated to the training and professional development of forestry officers and other stakeholders in forest management.